paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-013-school-lunch-programs.md

   (A) *In general.—* — Lunches served by schools participating in the school lunch program under this chapter—

-    (i) shall offer students a variety of fluid milk.
-Such milk shall be consistent with the most recent Dietary Guidelines for Americans published under [section 5341 of title 7](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section5341&num=0&edition=prelim);
+    (i) shall offer students a variety of fluid milk;

-    (ii) may offer students flavored and unflavored fluid milk and lactose-free fluid milk; and
+    (ii) may offer students options which may include flavored and unflavored organic or nonorganic whole, reduced-fat, low-fat, and fat-free fluid milk and lactose-free fluid milk, and nondairy beverages that are nutritionally equivalent to fluid milk and meet the nutritional standards established by the Secretary (which shall, among other requirements to be determined by the Secretary, include fortification of calcium, protein, vitamin A, and vitamin D to levels found in cow’s milk); and

-    (iii) shall provide a substitute for fluid milk for students whose disability restricts their diet, on receipt of a written statement from a licensed physician that identifies the disability that restricts the student’s diet and that specifies the substitute for fluid milk.
+    (iii) shall provide a substitute for fluid milk for students whose disability restricts their diet, on receipt of a written statement from a licensed physician, parent, or legal guardian that identifies the disability that restricts the student’s diet and that specifies the substitute for fluid milk.

   (B) *Substitutes.—*